 As expected, the government filed this Motion to consolidate its opposition to issue refunds on List 3 and List 4A duties.
 There is little new compared to what was already included in the DOJ's response to the Preliminary Injunction filed by the lead Plaintiffs.
 However, with this filing the Government shows it is clearly not willing to cooperate with the Plaintiffs and will fight to keep the coffers filled with the duties importers paid, which are collectively valued at more than $300 billion a year.

 On June 4th, Plaintiffs filed a Motion for Oral Argument related to Plaintiffs' Motion for Preliminary Injunction.
 Plaintiffs asserted that oral argument may assist the Court in its evaluation of the issues related to Plaintiffs' request for interim relief.
 "This unprecedented litigation concerns billions of dollars, over 3,800 separate lawsuits, and an even larger number of individual plaintiffs.
 Breaking from both recent precedent and past practice, Defendants have taken an inequitable position on the unavailability of refund relief—including an intent to seek further review to challenge prevailing law—that necessitates Plaintiffs' Motion for Preliminary Injunction Limited to Suspension of Liquidation."

 While there are no guarantees, we are hopeful the Court will grant the Plaintiffs' Motion for Oral Argument and are optimistic about the potential outcome of the Preliminary Injunction.

-Introducing the new Digital Magazine for June 2021.
-Get the inside scoop on the Braumiller Law Group & Braumiller Consulting Group "peeps."
+Check out our new Digital Magazine Get the inside scoop on the Braumiller Law Group & Braumiller Consulting Group "peeps."
 Expertise in International Trade Compliance.